slipguru/adenine/README.md

 ```

 ## Try ADENINE

-Create an empty configuration file starting from the provided template and edit it with your favourite text editor
+### 1. Create your configuration file
+Start from the provided template and edit your configuration file with your favourite text editor
 ```bash
 $ ade_run.py -c my-config-file.py
 $ vim my-config-file.py